Community Safety and Wellbeing Plan

 Youth Advisory Committee

-Twenty youth with diverse perspectives identified key areas of safety and wellbeing that they want to focus on and outlined their main concerns and recommendations.
-This will further inform the work on community safety and wellbeing planning.
-The youth voice will be valued equally to the Steering Committee and Advisory Group.
+Twenty youth with diverse perspectives identified key areas of safety and wellbeing that they wanted to focus on and outlined their main concerns and recommendations.
+This further informed the work on community safety and wellbeing planning.
+The youth voice was valued equally to the Steering Committee and Advisory Group.

 Timeline